-• Parents/carers must also be contacted by telephone if the child could have been given pain relief in the previous four hours before arriving at school;

-• Where possible, parents/carers should be contacted by telephone before administration of pain relief;

-• Administration of pain relief medication should be recorded on the appropriate recording sheet
+- Parents/carers must also be contacted by telephone if the child could have been given pain relief in the previous four hours before arriving at the Academy; - Where possible, parents/carers should be contacted by telephone before administration of pain relief; - Administration of pain relief medication should be recorded on the appropriate recording sheet

-School will hold one bottle of liquid paracetamol in a locked cabinet/cupboard for emergency use.
+The Academy will hold one bottle of liquid paracetamol in a locked cabinet/cupboard for emergency use.
 Parental consent must be granted prior to administration.